Pine Grove Theatre

 213 South Tulpehocken Street,

 1 person favorited this theater

-The Hippodrome Theater was constructed in 1910 by Gregory Achenbach, father of Harvena Achenbach Richter, wife of noted author Conrad Richter, winner of the Pulitzer Prize and National Book Award.
+The Hippodrome Theatre was constructed in 1910 by Gregory Achenbach, father of Harvena Achenbach Richter, wife of noted author Conrad Richter, winner of the Pulitzer Prize and National Book Award.
 Vaudeville and other live productions were held on the stage in addition to movies being shown.

-The Millers bought the theater and completed refurbished it, removing some seats for handicapped access.
+The Millers bought the theatre and completed refurbished it, removing some seats for handicapped access.
 Opening as Pine Grove Theatre in April 2001 with “Cast Away”, it began to host Pinegrove Historical Society programs, concerts, plays, and other live entertainment.

 Just login to your account and subscribe to this theater